serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 Let's do that with the `rest-api` component.

-Add the rest API component to the `components` block of `serverless.yml`:
+Add the REST API component to the `components` block of `serverless.yml`:

 ```yml
 components: